wp-plugins/participants-database/readme.txt

 == Changelog ==

+= 1.3.3 =
+* HTML emails can be switched off in settings; possible confict with other plugins
+* fixed broken link to image on some systems
+* fixed plugin CSS affecting rich text fields on other admin pages
+* removed PHP short open code in list class file
+* group name (not title) is no longer changeable: it caused orphaned fields to disappear

 = 1.3.2 =
 * moved templates and image uploads defaults out of the plugin directory
 * updated instructions for using singe-record templates